Pressbooks has 3 different language settings that control different aspects of your book:

 - Click on your name in the top right corner of your screen to open your user profile.

 - Under “Personal Options,” find the Language setting

 - Select your language from the dropdown menu

 - Click Update Profile to save your changes

 NOTE: This setting is personal to you.
 It will be applied for all the books you work on, but won’t affect anyone else working on the same book as you.
 Every user can set their own language as best suits them.

 Expanding Interface Language Options

 Our goal is to offer the Pressbooks interface in as many languages as possible, and we use a crowd-sourced translation tool to expand our offerings.
 This service allows anyone to log in and translate as many or as few words as they want, to contribute to the completion of a language project, which then becomes an option for all Pressbooks users.
 If you think you can help, go to our Transifex page and see if your language needs work.

-If your book requires a language that uses a non-Latin alphabet, Pressbooks allows you to embed a font in your outputs to ensure it displays correctly.
+If your book includes text in a language that uses a non-Latin alphabet, Pressbooks allows you to embed additional fonts in your exported files to ensure it displays correctly.

-To do this, go to your “Theme Options” page and select one or more languages under the “Language Support” option.
+To do this, go to your “Theme Options” page and select the required language(s) under the “Language & Script Support” option.